 An ACT math question could look like this: “Abandoned mines frequently fill with water.
 Before an abandoned mine can be reopened, the water must be pumped out.
 The size of pump required depends on the depth of the mine.
 If pumping out a mine that is D feet deep requires a pump that pumps a minimum of + 4D – 250 gallons per minute, pumping out a mine that is 150 feet deep would require a pump that pumps a minimum of how many gallons per minute?”, with the following possible answers:

 Again, this is a relatively wordy question that asks you to turn a situation into a mathematical problem.
 You may have noticed that the questions are fairly similar, and this mostly holds true throughout the tests.
 Preparing for one test will also prepare you fairly well for another.

-In Language and Reading, the tests are very similar and it is hard to say why certain students find either the SAT or the ACT easier.
+These sections are very similar and it is hard to say why certain students find either the SAT or the ACT easier.
 Both tests require you to first answer simple sentence construction questions concerning a text.

 For example, in the following passage “I grew up with buckets, shovels, and nets waiting by the back door; hip-waders hanging in the closet; tide table charts covering the refrigerator door; and a microscope was sitting on the kitchen table”, you are asked what might be a replacement for the first part, and are given the following options:

 B. waiting, by the back door,

 A good feel for and understanding of the English language are the most important things you need to have in order to be prepared for these sections.
 There are never any technical questions, such as defining a certain literary device or recognising an adverb.

 This link gives a good example of the ACT reading section.